linuxkit/linuxkit/README.md

 generate its specified output.
 You can run the output with `linuxkit run file`.

 The yaml file specifies a kernel and base init system, a set of containers that are built into the generated image and started at boot time.
-You can specify the type of artifact to build with the `moby` tool eg `linuxkit build -format vhd linuxkit.yml`.
+You can specify the type of artifact to build eg `linuxkit build -format vhd linuxkit.yml`.

 If you want to build your own packages, see this [document](docs/packages.md).